 Pistachios are something to consider among your Iran souvenirs to take home from your trip.
 It is something to consider buying for yourself or friends.

 They are sold in two shapes, shelled pistachios and pistachio seeds.
 If you buy shelled pistachios “peste khandan“, I recommend you get “kale qoochi“, “akbari” or “ahmad aqaee” pistachios.
-They are some of the best types of Iranian pistachios in the market, and a bit more expensive, between 350,000-450,000 rials (35-45,000 toman) per kg.
-You can either buy it roasted, salty and sour, or even raw.
+They are some of the best types of Iranian pistachios in the market, and a bit more expensive, between 350,000-450,000 rials (35-45,000 tomans) per kg.
+You can either buy it roasted, salty and sour or even raw.

-There are also cheaper pistachio, around 20,000 toman per kilo, but don’t expect the same quality.
+There are also cheaper pistachio, around 20,000 tomans per kilo, but don’t expect the same quality.

 Where to buy good pistachio in Iran?

 Nothing easier as you will find nuts and pistachio shops everywhere in Iran.
 Tehran Grand Bazaar has obviously a great choice, so head to the entrance on Panzdah-e-Khordad Street (پانزده خرداد) and get lost in the many nuts and pistachio shops.

 Some tips on how to buy good pistachio